mysociety/alaveteli/docs/installing/script.md

 accessible via the hostname you supplied to the script.
 So, for this example, you could access the site in a browser at `http://alaveteli.10.10.10.30.nip.io`.
 The site runs using the Puma application server, behind the nginx webserver.
 By default, Alaveteli will be installed into `/var/www/[HOST]` on the server.

 The server will also be configured to accept replies to information request emails (as long as the MX record for the domain is pointing at the server).
 Incoming mail handling is set up using Postfix as the MTA.

+Behind the scenes, the commonlib `install-site.sh` script runs two scripts that live in the Alaveteli repository.
+You don't run these yourself; `install-site.sh` calls them for you:

+* `script/site-specific-install.sh` does the server-level setup as root: installing system packages, nginx and Postfix, creating the PostgreSQL user and database template, and installing the required Ruby version (using rbenv and ruby-build) if the system Ruby is too old.
+* `script/install-as-user` then runs as the Unix user you specified to do the user-level setup: installing the gems with Bundler, writing the `config/general.yml` and `config/database.yml` files, creating the databases, and loading the sample data.

 ## What next?